 they are effectively illustrated.
-Illustrations, whether in the form of simple black and white photocopies, color copies, or hand-executed maps and line drawings, are an inevitable necessity in most art history theses or essays.
-Not only should the illustrations be reproduced clearly enough to be readable, but they should also be consistently numbered and captioned, and referred to explicitly by figure number in the text wherever appropriate.
+Illustrations, whether high-quality black-and-white and color images or hand-executed maps and line drawings, are an inevitable necessity in most art history theses.
+Not only should the illustrations be reproduced clearly, but they should also be consistently numbered and captioned, and referred to explicitly by figure number in the text wherever appropriate.